iuliiakr/nyt-daily-digest-translation/README.md

 This Python script that fetches top stories from multiple, user-defined sections of The New York Times, translates them into a target language using the Google Cloud Translate API, and delivers them as a clean, daily email digest.

-This project is built to be robust, using official APIs, secure credential management, and polite rate-limiting practices.
+This project is using official NYT and Google Cloud Translate APIs, secure credential management, and polite rate-limiting practices.

 ### Example Email Output